porcupineparty/CybersecurityBlog/src/labs/first-lab.md

 ## Benefits and Regulatory Requirements

-Penetriation Testing Let's us gain knowledge about wheather or not someone would be able to hack our systems, provides a guideline to help fix the systems that have been compromised, and can be specifically focused on a certain system.
+Penetriation Testing Let's us gain knowledge about whether or not someone would be able to hack our systems, provides a guideline to help fix the systems that have been compromised, and can be specifically focused on a certain system.

 The final reason for a penetration test is for regulatory requirements and compliance.
 Many standards require that you must adhere to regular penetration tests.